codenotary/immudb/docs/get-started/getting-started-with-immudb-development.md

 ## SDKs

-In the most common scenario, you would perform write and read operations on the database talking to the server.
-In this case your application will be a client to immudb.
+In the most common scenario, you would perform read and write operations on the database talking directly to the server.
+In this case your application will act as an immudb client.

-SDKs make it comfortable to talk to the server from your favourite language, without having to deal with details about how to talk to it.
+SDKs make it comfortable to talk to the server from your favorite language, without having to deal with communications details.

-The most well-known and recommended immudb SDK is written in [Golang](https://golang.org/), but there are other SDKs available, both maintainer by the internal team and by the community.
+The most well-known and recommended immudb SDK is written in [Golang](https://golang.org/), but there are other SDKs available, both maintained by the internal team and by the community.

 | Language         | Maintainer | Immdb version | link | Notes                                                                              |